ishangupta229/FIFA22_Player_Analysis/README.md

 # Football Player Analysis

+## Acknowledgements
+- The dataset was provided by Kaggel.
+- This analysis was conducted using Python, pandas, matplotlib, and seaborn.

 ## Introduction
 This project analyzes a dataset of football players to draw insights about their attributes, wages, and more.
 The data includes variables like players' mentality, foot preference, position, potential rating, and wages.